Samsung Electronics (OTCMKTS:SSNLF) Reaches New 1-Year High at $57.75

-Shares of Samsung Electronics Co., Ltd. (OTCMKTS:SSNLF – Get Rating) reached a new 52-week high on Monday .
-The company traded as high as $57.75 and last traded at $57.75, with a volume of 0 shares.
+Samsung Electronics Co., Ltd. (OTCMKTS:SSNLF – Get Rating)’s share price reached a new 52-week high during trading on Monday .
+The company traded as high as $57.75 and last traded at $57.75, with a volume of 0 shares traded.
 The stock had previously closed at $57.75.

 About Samsung Electronics (OTCMKTS:SSNLF)